Linaro/lava/doc/usecaseone.rst

 On the website for the instance running the tests, click on Dashboard and Filters.
 If you have permissions, there will be a link entitled *Add new filter...*.

 The filter name should include most of the data about what this filter is intended to do, without whitespace.
+This name will be preserved through to the name of the graph based on this filter and can be changed later if necessary.
 Choose whether to make the filter public and select the bundle stream(s) to add into the filter.

 If the filter is to aggregate all results for a test across all devices and all roles, simply leave the *Attributes* empty.
 Otherwise,